bitnami/charts/bitnami/zookeeper/README.md

 ## Upgrading

+### To 11.0.0

+This major version removes `commonAnnotations` and `commonLabels` from `volumeClaimTemplates`.
+Now annotations and labels can be set in volume claims using `persistence.annotations` and `persistence.labels` values.
+If the previous deployment has already set `commonAnnotations` and/or `commonLabels` values, to ensure a clean upgrade from previous version without loosing data, please set `persistence.annotations` and/or `persistence.labels` values with the same content as the common values.

 ### To 10.0.0

 This new version of the chart adds support for server-server authentication.
-The chart previously supported client-server authentication, to avioud confusion, the previous parameters have been renamed from `auth.*` to `auth.client.*`.
+The chart previously supported client-server authentication, to avoid confusion, the previous parameters have been renamed from `auth.*` to `auth.client.*`.

 ### To 9.0.0